 If the defensive front can stay healthy: The Raiders’ defensive line is their best aspect of a defense in transition.
 It must stay healthy and be an anchor to the unit.

 If rookie coach Dennis Allen can have fast success: At 39, Allen, who has just one year of experience as a defensive coordinator, is the youngest head coach in the NFL.
 He must prove quickly that he is up to the task.

 If quarterback Philip Rivers can avoid the interception bug: He threw a career-high 20 interception in 2011.
 Rivers threw a total of 22 interceptions in the previous two seasons combined.

 If running back Ryan Mathews can take the next step: San Diego coach Norv Turner recently said he expects Mathews to have a breakout season in 2012, his third in the NFL.
 He has shown flashes, but he needs to be more consistent.

-If the receivers, as a unit, can make up for Vincent Jackson loss: The Chargers like their receiving crew even after Jackson signed with Tampa Bay.
-San Diego added Robert Meachem and Eddie Royal and already has Malcom Floyd and Vincent Brown.
+If the receivers, as a unit, can make up for the loss of Vincent Jackson: The Chargers like their receiving crew even after Jackson signed with Tampa Bay.
+San Diego added Robert Meachem and Eddie Royal, and already has Malcom Floyd and Vincent Brown.
 Jackson is a star and he will be missed, but the Chargers think they have made up for his loss by having a deeper rotation.

 If the Chargers' defense can be better on third down: San Diego had the worst third-down defense in the NFL last season.
 Improving in that area is a point of emphasis for new defensive coordinator John Pagano.